chrisullyott/udacity-fsnd-final/README.md

 #### Log in as the default root user

+_First, download the supplied private key to your computer, chown it, and use it to log in:_

 ```
+$ chmod 600 ~/.ssh/udacity_key.rsa
 $ ssh -i ~/.ssh/udacity_key.rsa root@52.89.11.168
 ```

+_Verify that you can log in._

 ## 2. Update the server